 - magazines or newspapers

 - envelopes, junk mail and paper

-Use white or clear recycling bags for:
+Use white reusable recycling bags or clear recycling sacks for:

 - glass bottles and jars